NeedleInAJayStack/retirement-estimator/README.md

 I created this in 2014 as a (Sage)[https://www.sagemath.org/] script.
 It was a fun way to experiment with the differential equations behind continuously compounding interest while also planning my own finances.

-In 2020, I ported it to Python and added
+In 2020, I ported it to Python and added features around back-calculating age from a target net worth.

 In 2024, I removed personal data and open sourced it.